 Dugger is a tiny town located in the state of Indiana.
-With a population of 788 people and just one neighborhood, Dugger is the 354th largest community in Indiana.
-Much of the housing stock in Dugger was built prior to World War II, making it one of the older and more historic towns in the country.
+With a population of 796 people and just one neighborhood, Dugger is the 354th largest community in Indiana.
+Dugger has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.

 Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Dugger is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Dugger is a town of service providers, professionals, and sales and office workers.
 There are especially a lot of people living in Dugger who work in law enforcement and fire fighting (21.56%), architecture and engineering (10.13%), and sales jobs (9.87%).